TheRealSyler/sass-formatter/README.md

 }
 ```

-> Just create a .sassformatterrc file next to your project <br/>
+> Just create a .sassformatterrc.json file next to your project <br/>
 > and configure your formatter.

 ---